danielgjackson/zippast/README.md

 **IMPORTANT:** Please do not use this tool for evil!

-Browser-based online version of the tool:
+A browser-based version of the tool (data stays locally in your browser) is available at:

 * [danielgjackson.github.io/zippast](https://danielgjackson.github.io/zippast/)